markuspluna/OBXwhitepaper/Whitepaper.md

 ### Abstract

-Adventum Technology presents OptionBlox, a solution for writing, trading, and exercising financial derivatives on Stellar's decentralized ledger.
-OptionBlox  decreases derivative market friction and costs by eliminating the need for market intermediaries.
-Processing derivatives on a multi-asset decentralized ledger increases market flexibility and accessability.
-We support derivatives involving any asset pair, and enable open derivative market access.
-OptionBlox uses a unique smart contract structure which allows for trust-free option, future, and swap writing.
-Our protocol tokenizes derivative contracts, which means they can be traded on any centralized/decentralized exchange and stored offline.
-Our protocol also excercises derivatives on-ledger without putting any part at risk.
+OptionBlox is a platform for writing, trading, and exercising financial derivatives on Stellar's decentralized ledger.
+Processing derivatives on a multi-asset decentralized ledger (like Stellar's) increases market efficiency, flexibility, and accessability by eliminating the need for market intermediaries.
+Utilizing these improvements, OptionBlox supports derivatives involving any asset pair, charges less than 1 cent per contract, and can be used by anyone in the world.
+OptionBlox uses a unique smart contract protocol which allows for trust-free derivative contract writing and exercising.
+Additionally, our protocol tokenizes derivative contracts, allowing them to be traded on any centralized or decentralized exchange, and even stored offline.
+Overall, OptionBlox makes vast improvements on incumbent derivative processing platforms, and enables equitable access to a fleixible, efficient derivative market built on Stellar.

 ### Introduction: